 Once your new friend is ready to come home, you will sign the Adoption Contract and pay the adoption fee.

-Please understand we are trying to find the best possible home for every pet at AHS and the best pet for every adopter.
-Playing matchmaker isn't always easy, so have patience as we look over your application for approval and try to find the best fit for you!
+Please Note: We try to find the best home for every pet and the best pet for every adopter.
+Playing matchmaker isn’t always easy, so have patience as we look over your application for approval and try to find the best fit for you!

 $75 Adoption Fee includes: